Signed in as:

 filler@godaddy.com

 Ridley, M. (2023).
 Insights from the Folk Theories of Recommender System Users.
 ACM CHI 2023 Workshop on Human-Centered Explainable AI (HCXAI).
 Virtual.
-URL
+DOI

 Ridley, M. (2022).
 Folk Theories, Recommender Systems, and Human Centered Explainable Artificial Intelligence (HCXAI).
 PhD Thesis.
 Western University.
 URL